Analysis: Who has the toughest Pac-12 football schedule in 2021?

 7. USC

-Non-conference: vs. San Jose State (Sept.
+Nonconference: vs. San Jose State (Sept.
 4), at Notre Dame (Oct.
 23), vs. BYU (Nov.
 27)

 North opponents: Stanford (home), Oregon State (home), Cal (road), Washington State (road)